The RFK Jr. Problem

 I mean, I don't know if you listen to the whole Rogan thing, but he attacks me all the time because I committed the unpardonable sin of being the co-inventor of the rotavirus vaccine, which, by the way, saves about 165,000 lives a year in the world.

-I thought that was a good thing, but apparently, according to him, I'm just a pharma show.
+I thought that was a good thing, but apparently, according to him, I'm just the pharma show.
+Yeah.

 I keep seeing him go after you,